We-Gold/We-Gold.github.io/docs/homepage/card-deck.md

 # Homepage card deck

-The "What I Build" section on the homepage (`src/pages/index.astro`) is a scroll-stacked deck: each card pins near the top of the viewport and the next one slides up over it.
+The "Recent Experience" section on the homepage (`src/pages/index.astro`) is a scroll-stacked deck: each card pins near the top of the viewport and the next one slides up over it.
 Each card argues for one skill, with evidence.